Stop Trying So Hard

 9 of 22All photos

 Whether it's your favorite pair of skinnies or a teeny bikini, putting a special piece of your wardrobe on display is a great daily motivator.
 Pick something you'll look forward to wearing and hang it close to your mirror.
 "I visualize myself wearing it and think about how good I will feel," says Marie-Pier Ouellet, a student in Montreal, Canada.
-Since it's an item you already own, it's much less likely to be an unrealistic goal (when compared to say, that photo of Gisele Bundchen in a bikini) and will help spike your motivation to keep hitting the gym.
+Since it's an item you already own, it's much less likely to be an unrealistic goal (when compared to say, that photo of Gisele Bundchen in a bikini) and will help spike your weight loss motivation to keep hitting the gym.

 Give Yourself Some Tough Love